43rd Guards Rifle Division: Battle of Demyansk

 In the wake of Operation Iskra, which broke the German land blockade of Leningrad in January, Marshal Georgy Zhukov conceived a plan to encircle and destroy Army Group North: Operation Polar Star.
 The first phase of the overall operation would be yet another attempt to cut off and eliminate the Demyansk salient.
 Zhukov finalized his plan during the week preceding the planned attack date of February 15, and the 11th and 27th Armies together had nine rifle divisions, including the 43rd Guards, plus 150 tanks, massed between Penno and Ramushevo against the 5th Jäger Division.
-However, in light of the encirclement and upcoming surrender of 6th Army at Stalingrad, on January 31 Hitler had authorized the evacuation of II Corps.
-Operation Ziethen began on February 17 before the delayed Soviet attack could get fully underway, and effectively short-circuited Zhukov's entire plan; 27th Army would still be redeploying as late as the 21st.
-Demyansk was abandoned that day and by February 26 most of the corridor was evacuated as well.
+However, in light of the encirclement and upcoming surrender of the 6th Army at Stalingrad, on January 31 Hitler had authorized the evacuation of II Corps.
+Operation Ziethen began on February 17 before the delayed Soviet attack could get fully underway, and effectively short-circuited Zhukov's entire plan; the 27th Army would still be redeploying as late as the 21st.
+Demyansk was abandoned on February 21 and by February 26 most of the corridor was evacuated as well.

 Into western Russia

 Ziethen freed up sufficient German forces to reinforce their positions at Staraya Russa and along the Lovat River.
-The town of Kholm had held out under siege until May, 1942, and while Velikiye Luki had been liberated by the 3rd Shock Army in January, 1943 there were several German strongpoints, most notably Novosokolniki, that continued to block further Soviet advances to the west.
-During the remainder of the year the 43rd Guards was one of the units of Northwestern Front responsible for keeping guard over these garrisons and engaging in local battles to improve positions and gain intelligence.
+The town of Kholm had held out under siege until May and while Velikiye Luki had been liberated by the 3rd Shock Army in January there were several German strongpoints, most notably Novosokolniki, that continued to block further Soviet advances to the west.
+During the remainder of the year the 43rd Guards was one of the units of the Northwestern Front responsible for keeping guard over these garrisons and engaging in local battles to improve positions and gain intelligence.
 During this time the division came under several commands.
-In April it left 27th Army and joined the 68th Army.
+In April it left the 27th Army and joined the 68th Army.
 During May it was moved to the Front reserves, where it remained into June.
 In July it was assigned as a separate division in the 34th Army.
 In August it came under the command of the 12th Guards Rifle Corps with the 7th Guards and 26th Rifle Divisions, back in the Front reserves, and remained there into October.
 During that month it was reassigned as a separate division to the 22nd Army in the new 2nd Baltic Front, and would remain under those commands for most of the rest of the war.

-At the beginning of January, 1944 the 43rd Guards had 8,127 personnel on strength, which was considerably more than most rifle divisions at this period of the war.
+At the beginning of January 1944, the 43rd Guards had 8,127 personnel on strength, which was considerably more than most rifle divisions at this period of the war.
 Given the large percentage of well-motivated Communist Party members the unit gained the unofficial status of an assault division.
 It was armed with 3,489 rifles and carbines, 2,709 sub-machineguns, 308 light machine guns, 142 heavy machine guns, 105 82mm and 24 120mm mortars, 169 antitank rifles, 12 122mm howitzers, 36 76mm cannons, 29 45mm antitank guns, 12 light antiaircraft guns, and 165 trucks.